4210-Capstones/it-workshops-y2024/pod8/workshop/Sphinx/readme.md

 To install Sphinx, run the following command based on the operating system (OS) used in your command or terminal line.

-.. py:function:: pip install -U sphinx
+``.. py:function:: pip install -U sphinx``

-   initialises the package installation for Python and other indexes

-   :sphinx: an auto-document extension for python
+This initialises the package installation for Python and other indexes.
+Sphinx is an auto-document extension for python.

-For Windows users:
+- For Windows users:
     ``$ pip install -U sphinx``
-For Linux users:
+- For Linux users:
     ``$ apt-get install python3-sphinx``
-For MacOS users:
+- For MacOS users:
     ``$ brew install sphinx-doc``